GLOBAL MARKETS-Asia stocks shake off U.S. tech slump, loonie jumps on rate hike prospect

 By Nichola Saminather

-SINGAPORE, June 13 Asian stocks rebounded on Tuesday despite a further slide in U.S. tech shares, while the Canadian dollar soared on the possibility interest rates might go up sooner than expected.
+SINGAPORE, June 13 (Reuters) - Asian stocks rebounded on Tuesday despite a further slide in U.S. tech shares, while the Canadian dollar soared on the possibility interest rates might go up sooner than expected.

 European stocks markets were also poised to recover from Monday's sell-off, with financial spreadbetter CMC Markets expecting Britain's FTSE to open 0.4 percent higher, Germany's DAX to rise 0.2 percent and France's CAC 40 to start the day up 0.1 percent.